ubc-library-rc/intro_shiny_app/content/structure.md

     -   You can figure this out by looking at the `bins <- seq(min(x), max(x), length.out = input$bins + 1)` line in the server.
 This line sets the number of `bins` for the `distPlot`.

 -   The output is the plot, `distPlot.` Both of these elements (`bins` and `distPlot`) are in the `ui`.
 This is how the function `server` connects to the `ui`.

+## Concept check in
+Do you remeber the difference between the ui and the server?
+Put your answer in the chat.